 If you are working with an STM32CubeMX project, installing the GNU ARM toolchain is a part of the project set up, and CubeMX generates the linker file automatically.

 GDB client is the debugger that runs on CLion's side and connects to the remote GDB server.
-You can use either the bundled GDB or your toolchain's debugger as a GDB client.
+You can use either the bundled GDB or a custom debugger as a GDB client.

-By default, the configuration employs the debugger selected in the toolchain of the current CMake profile.
-You can check or change it in the Debugger field of the toolchain that is chosen in .
+You can change the client debugger in the Debugger field of the toolchain chosen in or .